kanikaverma09/Azure-Project---Loan-Repayment-Data-Pipeline/README.md

 ## Conclusion

-The **Loan Repayment Data Pipeline** project is an end-to-end data solution that addresses the challenges of managing loan and repayment data.
+The **Loan Data Insight Hub** project is an end-to-end data solution that addresses the challenges of managing loan and repayment data.
 By automating the data ingestion and transformation process, ensuring data quality, and implementing robust error handling and notifications, the pipeline provides accurate and up-to-date data for business reporting.
 The use of Delta format and upsert logic ensures data consistency and efficient storage management.